aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/specifying-table-and-cell-widths/_index.md

 The [Table.setAllowAutoFit(boolean)](https://apireference.aspose.com/words/java/com.aspose.words/table#AllowAutoFit) property allows cells in the table to grow and shrink to accommodate their contents.
 This property can be used in conjunction with a preferred cell width to format a cell which auto fits its content but which also has an initial width.
 The cell width can then grow past this width if needed.

-The following code example shows how to set a table to shrink or grow each cell to accommodate its contents.
+The following code example demonstrates how to set a table to shrink or grow each cell to accommodate its contents.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-SpecifyPreferredWidthOnACell-AllowAutoFit.java" >}}